 Puri the third variation on the basic roti.

 In this case, the same, thinly rolled, wheat dough is deep-fried.

 What is Paratha?

 Paratha is another unleavened bread, cooked similarly to chapati.
-The dough is shaped by a process of folding and rolling, giving it a different texture.
+However, the dough is shaped by a process of folding and rolling, giving it a different texture.

 Paratha is often stuffed with other ingredients such as potatoes, peas, eggs, or really anything!

-While the other flatbreads are typically eaten as an accompaniment to a meal, stuffed paratha are commonly eaten as the meal itself.
+While the other flatbreads are typically eaten as an accompaniment to a meal, stuffed paratha are commonly eaten as a meal themselves.

 What is Naan?